-Restoration of the Herring River will provide a major opportunity for improvement in finfish habitat: data from that project will continue to be important.
+Restoration of the Herring River will provide a major opportunity for change: data from that project will continue to be important.

 Shellfish

 There is extensive shellfish data in the Curley report, especially for Quahog and Oyster.
 We also have data from the early 1900's due to the research of Dr. David Belding.
 Very useful commercial data is compiled annually by the Shellfish Constable.